json-schema-faker/json-schema-faker/docs/USAGE.md

 Use [json-schema-faker-loader](https://github.com/jeffcatania/json-schema-faker-loader)
 to execute `jsf` as a [webpack](https://webpack.github.io/) loader.

-## JSON Schema specification support
+## JSON-Schema specification support

 Currently `jsf` supports the JSON-Schema specification **draft-04** only.

 If you want to use **draft-03**, you may find useful information [here](https://github.com/json-schema-faker/json-schema-faker/issues/66).

+> There are [plans to support](https://github.com/json-schema-faker/json-schema-faker/issues/289) latest `draft-06` and `draft-07` but currently is out of scope until a stable `0.5.x` API is released.

 ## Supported keywords